dapr12/dapr12/README.md

 -->

-I complete my PhD in Mathematical Sciences from the University of Manchester.
+My name is Diego and I complete my PhD in Mathematical Sciences from the University of Manchester.

 Before coming to Manchester, I did a MSc in Statistics and Probability at Center for Mathematical Research (CIMAT)

 Prior to this, I did a BSc in Applied Mathematics and Computer Science from the National Autonomous University of Mexico (UNAM).